-The purpose of this policy is to ensure a safe working environment is provided to all employees, contractors and supply chain partners ('person' or 'people') at AllightSykes Pty Ltd ('the Company') within our Australian business.
-The Company is committed to working with its supply chain partners to proactively engage in the practical management of chain of responsibility (COR).
-COR applies to light and heavy vehicles, regarding mass and dimension; speed and fatigue; loading and load restraint; and vehicle roadworthiness to ensure transport safety and compliance.
+The purpose of this policy is to ensure Allight Pty Ltd (Company) commitment to enforcing compliance to Chain of Responsibility (CoR) legislation by providing safe work practices for its employees, contractors and supply chain partners (person or people).
+The Company is committed to working with its supply chain partners to proactively engage in the practical management of CoR.
+CoR applies to light and heavy vehicles, regarding mass and dimension limits; speed and fatigue; loading and load restraint; and vehicle roadworthiness to ensure transport safety and compliance.